Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - can I speak to a person?
 - can i please speak to a human?
 - can you forward me to your team
-- can you please connect me to a real rasa employee?
 - can you put me in touch with a human?
 - do you have human support ?
 - gimme a proper human